-One Time Password (OTP) is a service which users provides an extra layer of security.
+One Time Password (OTP) is a service which provides an extra layer of security for users.
 This is mostly used when accessing accounts and carrying out financial transactions etc. to identify the real user of the account.
-When a service provider sends an OTP to a customer, it comes as an SMS message and the displayed sender name of that OTP message will be the actual service provider.
+When a service provider sends an OTP to a customer, it comes as a SMS message and the displayed sender name of that OTP message will be the actual service provider.
 E.g., lf you request an OTP from Google, sender of that OTP would be Google itself and you will receive a message from Google.

 There have been several reports about malicious third party SMS Gateway service providers who have attempted to obtain account details (user names, password etc.) by having further communication with customers pretending to be the legitimate service provider by building trust using the OTP message.
 Sri Lanka CERT has received numerous complaints of such compromised accounts, after investigation it was discovered that account details have been provided to malicious third party SMS service providers after receiving the OTP.

 - Potential risk of your online accounts such as social media, emails, online banking, etc. being compromised, in the event that you mistakenly disclose your account credentials or personal details to third party SMS service providers who pretend to be your trusted OTP service provider.

 - Financial loss

 - Use authentication application developed by service providers instead of OTP SMS.

 E.g., Google Authenticator, Facebook Authentication app, Microsoft Authenticator,

 - If the OTP is essential, request it through a voice call rather than a SMS message.